Omaha, NE – One Injured in Three-Vehicle Crash on Ames Ave

 We hope the injured person makes a full and swift recovery.

-What to Do After a Multi-Vehicle Accident in Omaha, NE
+What to Do After a Multi-Vehicle Accident in Omaha

-Being involved in a multi-vehicle crash can be overwhelming.
+A multi-vehicle crash in Omaha can be an overwhelming experience.
 With multiple drivers, passengers, and insurance companies involved, knowing what steps to take immediately after the accident can protect both your health and your legal rights.
+What's more, car accidents on Ames Avenue are no occasional mishap; you can check out our blog post to learn more about this dangerous avenue in Omaha.

 The priority after any collision is to check yourself and others for injuries.
 Even if you feel fine, adrenaline can mask pain in the moments following a crash.
 Call 911 so that emergency services can respond, document the scene, and create an official police report.
 That report can become an important piece of evidence for your insurance claim.